ghazanfarmirza/react-code-editor/README.md

 ### Step 6:

-npm start to run the project
+run npm start to run the project